Latinx Hispanic Dancers United /

 Latinx Hispanx Danza Unidos

-LHDU current projects include creating the national register and directory of Latinx and Hispanic dance artists and presenting venues, creating the annual LHDU Conference, developing touring opportunities (including a yearly conference and showcase tour), championing cross country collaborations between artists, building a national Latinx and Hispanic dance artist archive, and bringing visibility to local contributors in regional dance ecosystems.
+LHDU current projects include creating the national register and directory of Latinx and Hispanic dance artists and presenting venues, creating the annual LHDU Conference, developing touring opportunities (including a showcase tour), championing cross country collaborations between artists, building a national Latinx and Hispanic dance artist archive, and bringing visibility to local contributors in regional dance ecosystems.

 LHDU began as an initiative of choreographer David Herrera and David Herrera Performance Company in San Francisco, CA. The LHDU/SF Chapter boasts 30 members, while national membership includes artists from across the country including in Los Angeles, Seattle, Arizona, Washington D.C. tri-state, Chicago, NYC, Florida, Puerto Rico, and more (see LHDU Members page).